wadkar20/practice-task/README.md

 Create a custom VPC with its custom subnet, custom rout table, custom internet gateway the create a public instance using this public VPC and access internet

+upload object in s3 bucket using aws cli (1gb atleast)